Andrea Velasco: Music career

 As a break from her acting career, Velasco recorded her first project as a singer, "Piñata".
 The 5-song electro-pop EP sung in Spanish was recorded in RedCello Studios in Los Angeles, as a collaboration piece between Velasco, Jorge Costa, Diego Las Heras and Fernando Costa (Red Jesus).
-"Piñata" was edited and mixed by Diego Las Heras (Seek Music Production, Canada), in a joint production with RedCello.
+"Piñata".

 Her first single, titled "De Paseo", was released in December 2014, with a full release in January 2015.
 That same year, Andrea was nominated as "Best New Artist" for her debut in the Pulsar Chilean Music Awards.

 Other activities

 Velasco is an active member of Greenpeace, having participated in campaigns to raise awareness about global warming.

 She publishes her first book in May 2017 in Santiago de Chile, a contemporary poetry book entitled "Dormancia".